STORING HUMAN MILK

 Refrigerated milk has less fat loss and more anti-bacterial and protective properties than frozen milk.

-When combining milk expressed from different pumping sessions, ensure fresh milk is chilled in the refrigerator before adding it to previously expressed milk.
+When combining milk expressed from different expressing sessions, ensure fresh milk is chilled in the refrigerator before adding it to previously expressed milk.

 Preferably, human milk should be refrigerated or chilled right after it is expressed.
 Acceptable guidelines for storing human milk are as follows.